Skip to main content

 Through hardening modifications, Toradex aims to prevent such compromises, ensuring that the system remains secure even if an attacker manages to modify or inject changes into the boot script.

-In light of the above, one might wonder: why not simply hard code the boot script and eliminate the concern entirely?
+In light of the preceding, one might wonder: why not simply hard code the boot script and eliminate the concern entirely?
 While hard-coding the boot script proves effective in certain scenarios, it introduces limitations, especially in situations where the operating system accepts updates (as does Torizon OS).
 This approach impedes the ability to modify the boot logic upon such updates.
 For systems based on OSTree, like Torizon OS, the integration between U-Boot and the OS relies on a boot script that is dynamically generated at deployment-time.
 Hard-coding would complicate this process as well.
 Therefore, it is important to recognize that Toradex's choice to pursue the hardening path is a deliberate design decision, taking into account various system constraints.

-What are the goals of the hardening?β
+What Are the Goals of the Hardening?

 Overall the hardening modifications intend to:

-- Prevent modification to the running software: since an attacker might use U-Boot commands to modify the running U-Boot itself and thereby try to bypass any other protections.
+• Prevent modification to the running software: since an attacker might use U-Boot commands to modify the running U-Boot itself and thereby try to bypass any other protections.

-- Prevent execution of unsigned software: to ensure only authentic and trustworthy software can be executed.
+• Prevent execution of unsigned software: to ensure only authentic and trustworthy software can be executed.

 In terms of security, a system based on a CoT is as strong as its weakest link.
 Thus, making all links strong is always important.